aws/amazon-chime-sdk-android/README.md

 EnableAudioRedundancy: The default value is true.
 When enabled, the SDK will send redundant audio data on detecting packet loss to help reduce its effects on audio quality.
 More details can be found in the
 *Redundant Audio* section.

+ReconnectTimeoutMs: The default value is 180,000ms.
+Use this configuration to control the session reconnect timeout due to poor network condition.

 #### Use case 2.
 Add an observer to receive audio and video session life cycle events.